Remember the Milk CLI

 Remember the Milk is a superb and popular task-management web-app.
 It has a lot of great features and excellent integration with some third-party services (such as Gmail and Google Calendar, Twitter, IM, SMS and smartphone apps).
 However, I wanted an easy to use command line program that would make displaying and managing my task list even that much quicker and easier.
-This project aims at creating a full python-based command-line interface for Remember the Milk using the official API.
+This project aims at creating a full command-line interface for Remember the Milk using the official API.

 Features